Dobefu/bin/README.md

 # Local ~/bin directory

-A collection of small personal scripts and executables
+A collection of small personal scripts and executables.